gomingchen/SCAT/README.md

  - wavParameters - Contains the wavParam structures that will be used in function: linear_...

 ## Highlight of SCAT model: amplitude latency trading (ALT) effect
  SCAT model mimicks the auditory system of big brown bats.
-By adding ALT effect, the notches in dechirped image are magnified and easier to be found.
+By adding ALT effect, the notches in dechirped echo are magnified and easier to be found.

 ![](/figures/DechirpedImage-1.png)